Ray of Light: Singles

 The album's second single, "Ray of Light", was released on April 27, 1998.
 It peaked at number one in Spain and attained the top five position in Canada, Finland, Italy, the United Kingdom and the United States.
 It entered the Hot 100 at number five, becoming Madonna's highest debut on the chart ever.
 The song was also a hit on Hot Dance Club Play chart, remaining at number one for four weeks, and became the "Top Hot Dance Club Play Single" of 1998.
 Critically, it also received positive reviews, being praised for its club-perfect, yet "sonically progressive" sound, as well as her powerful vocals.

 "Drowned World/Substitute for Love" was released on August 24, 1998, as the third single outside the United States.
 It reached number one in Spain and the top ten in Italy and the United Kingdom.
 The music video, directed by Walter Stern, caused controversy due to scenes that featured Madonna being chased by paparazzi on motor-bikes, a scenario similar to Princess Diana's death in 1997.

-The fourth single, "The Power of Good-Bye", was released on September 22, 1998.
+The fourth single, "The Power of Good-Bye", was released on September 1, 1998.
 It reached the top-ten peaks in Austria, Canada, Netherlands, Finland, Germany, Italy, Spain, Sweden, Switzerland, the United Kingdom.
 In the United States, the song peaked at number eleven on the Hot 100.
 Its music video was directed by Matthew Rolston.

-The Power of Good-Bye" was released as a dual single with "Little Star" in the United Kingdom.
-"The Power of Good-Bye" also charted at number 91 as a standalone single.
+"Little Star" was released as a double A-side single with "The Power of Good-Bye" in the United Kingdom on November 23, 1998.